intel/nauta/docs/user-guide/actions/cancel_exp.md

 ## Cancelling One or More Experiments

 The `nctl experiment cancel` command stops and cancels any experiment queued or in progress.
 Furthermore, the command also cancels any experiment based on the name of an _experiment/pod/status_ of a pod.
-If any such an object is found, the command queries if these objects (one or more) should be cancelled.
+If any such object is found, the command queries if these objects (one or more) and should be cancelled.

 To cancel one or more experiments, execute the following command: